-Per mile, freeways in the seven-county Southeastern Wisconsin Region carried substantially more traffic than arterials and nonarterials.
+Per mile, freeways in the seven-county Southeastern Wisconsin Region carried substantially more traffic than surface arterials and nonarterials.
 In 2011, freeways in Southeastern Wisconsin carried 57,400 VMT per mile on an average weekday, as compared to 8,300 VMT per mile on standard surface arterials, and 500 VMT per mile on collector and land access streets.
 Within Milwaukee County in 2011, freeways carried an average of 102,900 VMT per mile on an average weekday.

-The freeway system in Southeastern Wisconsin carries about 34 percent of all travel on an average weekday, and about 38 percent of all arterial street and highway system travel.
-The arterial street and highway system carries about 90 percent of all street and highway traffic, and in total, streets and highways carry about 90 to 95 percent of all travel occurring within Southeastern Wisconsin.
+The freeway system in Southeastern Wisconsin carries about 34 percent of travel across all modes on an average weekday, and about 38 percent of all arterial street and highway system travel.
+The arterial street and highway system carries about 90 percent of all street and highway travel (arterials and nonarterials).
+In total, streets and highways carry about 90 to 95 percent of travel across all modes.

-Arterial Street System Traffic Congestion
+Arterial Street and Highway System Traffic Congestion